masweb/TTFH-WEB/README.md

 * On-the-fly recalculation of the cost of all time fragments for all tasks and clients, based on the cost per task hour and/or Client.
 * CSV export
 * Detailed PDF export with custom header.
-* Export of the entire database in JSON.
+* Export database in JSON.
-* Import of the entire database into JSON.
+* Import database in JSON.
-* Removal of the database.
+* Removal database.

 ## Project setup